-Reason:- to ensure compliance with Council's Development Control Plan requirements.
+Reason:- to maintain reasonable levels of amenity to adjoining residential development and the streetscape and to comply with Council's Development Control Plan provisions.

-84. Fencing/gates and adjoining land
+112. Fencing/gates and adjoining land

 There must be no encroachment of any part of the structure/s onto the adjoining premises or onto Council's road reserve, footway or public place.
 Any gate openings shall be constructed so that the gates, when hung, will be fitted in such a manner that they will not open over the footway or public place.